kashifmi/Linked-List-Data-Structure-/README.md

-# This is a header!
+# About
-My first repository.
-Still learning.
+"Firstdatastructure" is a repository for the first kind of data structure that I learned how to make, which is a linked list.

-This repository is going to start as one of the first data structures I learned, a linked list.
-My plan is to start very simple and small and slowly add features and improvements.
+The intent of this respository is to create a linked list and expand it through features or optimizations.